mikeliddle/home-dns/README.md

 fairly extensively on other projects testing networking implementations and I enjoy it.
 It also has DNSSec, DoT, and DoH implementations, so any desired security features have a track record of gaining support from unbound.

+## Disclaimer

+This is not a fork of Unbound.
+This project is not affiliated with NLNet Labs, Unbound, Pihole, or any other projects mentioned.
+All trademarks mentioned are the property of their respective owners.